 ZENworks Explorer is an extension to Windows Explorer that enables bundles to be displayed in Windows Explorer, on the desktop, on the Start menu, on the Quick Launch toolbar, and in the notification area.
 The following graphic shows bundles displayed in Windows Explorer.

 The following graphic shows bundles displayed on the desktop.

-You can perform the same tasks on the bundles in the ZENworks Explorer as you can in the ZENworks Application.
-You can also view the Favorites folder in the ZENworks Explorer window, which will be displayed only if the setting Enable Users to manage Favorites is enabled in the ZENworks Explorer Configuration Policy.
+You can perform the same tasks on the bundles in the ZENworks Explorer as you can in the ZENworks Window.

-5.3.3 ZENworks Agent
+4.3.3 ZENworks Icon